 There are times when Larry absolutely needs to create four or more new blank documents.
 He wonders if there is a way to create four new blank documents (it would be nice to input how many blank documents needed) at once.

 There are a few ways you can approach this problem.
-If all you want to do is create four new documents, all based on the Normal template, the easiest way is to simply press Ctrl+N four times.
+If all you want to do is create four new documents, all based on the Normal template, the easiest way is to simply press Ctrl+N four times, once you have started Word.
 (Actually, you can hold down the Ctrl key and press N four times.)
 The result is four blank documents, ready to be used.

 If your documents need to be based on a different template than the Normal template, then it is best to use a macro.
 The following macro prompts the user for how many documents should be created, and then creates them based on the BusinessReport template.